verrazzano/docs/content/en/docs/setup/install/multicluster-no-rancher.md

 draft: false
 ---

 Rancher is recommended for Verrazzano multicluster installations.
-However, if Rancher is not installed, then registration requires you to perform a few additional steps.
+However, if Rancher is not enabled on the _admin_ cluster, then registration requires you to perform a few additional steps.
-The following instructions show you how to register a managed cluster when Rancher is not installed with Verrazzano.
+The following instructions show you how to register a managed cluster when Rancher is not enabled in Verrazzano.

 ## Prerequisites